act-rules/act-rules.github.io/_rules/SC4-1-2-role-attribute-has-valid-value.md

 ### Expectation

-Each test target has at least one valid value as specified in the [WAI-ARIA 1.1, roles](https://www.w3.org/TR/wai-aria-1.1/#roles_categorization).
+Each test target has at least one non-abstract valid value as specified in the [WAI-ARIA 1.1, roles](https://www.w3.org/TR/wai-aria-1.1/#roles_categorization).

 ## Assumptions